How to Take Care of Colored Hair Without Going to a Salon

 Now that you have got colored hair, here are some tips from Lourd to help you take care of it at home.

 1. Use a shampoo for colored hair.
 Without proper care and nourishment, your hair color can easily turn brassy and make your hair strands weak and brittle.
-Using the best shampoo for colored hair, TRESemmé Blonde Brilliance Shampoo and TRESemmé Color Radiance Shampoo from the TRESemmé Pro-Color Series, can help make hair color last 2x longer and keep it from becoming brassy.
+Using a shampoo for colored hair, TRESemmé Blonde Brilliance Shampoo and TRESemmé Color Radiance Shampoo from the TRESemmé Pro-Color Series, can help make hair color last 2x longer and keep it from becoming brassy.
 These hair products are formulated with Jojoba Oil and Purple Shampoo Formula that neutralizes brassy hues to help preserve your blonde hair for longer.

 2. Avoid chlorine or going out for a swim.
 Chlorine on hair, even when it is not colored or chemically treated, can strip hair of its shine and vibrancy, leaving it dull and lackluster.
 Spare your colored hair from the trouble and damage and just steer clear from chlorinated or saltwater.